-- Cognitive: This group of symptoms includes anything disrupting reasoning, attention, and memory.
+- Cognitive: This group of symptoms includes anything that disrupts reasoning, attention, and memory.
 For example, a person will display poor executive function, have trouble focusing, and have problems with working memory (the ability to use information just after learning it).

 - Positive: Symptoms considered positive are not good; rather, they are disturbances that are added to a person’s personality.
 These symptoms include hallucinations, delusions, unusual or dysfunctional ways of thinking, and agitated body movements.

-- Negative: Symptoms of schizophrenia that are considered negative involve something of the person’s personality removed, like taking less or no pleasure in daily life, difficulty starting or maintaining activities, or reduced speaking.
+- Negative: Symptoms of schizophrenia that are considered negative involve the removal of some aspect of a person’s personality, like taking less or no pleasure in daily life, having difficulty starting or maintaining activities, or reduced speaking.
 An easily identifiable symptom includes the flat effect, in which a person has less ability to express emotions through facial expression or voice tone.